 The remaining members of the Judicial Council, as provided by section 21(2) of the Provincial Court Act, are the president of the Provincial Court Judges Association, the president (or a designate) of the BC Branch of the Canadian Bar Association, and a lawyer appointed by the Law Society of BC.
 These three positions are held by Judge L. Mrozinski, D. Crawford and J. Lindsay, Q.C.

 The Judicial Council's process is governed by a Procedure Bylaw which was adopted March 23, 2001.

 The object of the Judicial Council is to improve the quality of judicial service.
 Its statutory mandate includes:

-- conducting inquiries regarding the conduct of Judges and Judicial Justices; Complaints;
+- conducting inquiries regarding the conduct of judges and judicial justices -see Complaints

-- preparing and revising, in consultation with the Judges, a Code of Ethics for the judiciary - the Code of Judicial Ethics and the Justice of the Peace Code of Ethics (PDF -download acrobat reader);
+- preparing and revising, in consultation with the judges, a Code of Ethics for the judiciary - see the Code of Judicial Ethics and the Justice of the Peace Code of Ethics (PDF -download acrobat reader)

 - reporting to the Attorney General on matters which the Attorney General considers necessary.

 Read the Chief Judge’s August 3, 2012 letter to the President of the Canadian Bar Association, BC Branch, and the President of the Law Society of British Columbia, re Diversity in the Provincial Court of British Columbia.

 The Judicial Council issues an Annual Report outlining its activities for the period covered.